EVP: Beyond White Noise

 EVPs, on the other hand, seem to be direct communication from these spirits.
 Hard evidence.
 The voices are right there on the recordings.
 They respond, answer questions, even ask questions of their own.
 There are hundreds of these voices documented – maybe even thousands.

-examples on several websites.
+You can hear a diversity of examples on several websites.
 For example, at Utah Paranormal Research Group, you'll hear a friendly voice say "How ya doing?" and another one threaten, "Get the hell out of here."
 At The Atlantic Paranormal Society, there's a child's voice pleading "Don't go" and a woman saying, "Don't hurt me."

 A fate worse than death?